 This seems like a no-brainer, but one of the first things that can help you fight exhaustion is making sure you are getting quality sleep and water.

-Eating healthy every day and avoid processed foods is a must-do.
-For example: eat meals with omega-3, enough protein and carbohydrates.
+Eating healthy every day and avoiding processed foods is a must-do.
+For example: eat meals with omega-3, enough protein, and carbohydrates.

-The cause of continuous fatigue can be you having a serious lack of protein, vitamin A, D, C etc. To fix that, start eating more veggies, along with iron nutrients and amino-acids.
+The cause of continuous fatigue can be a serious lack of protein, vitamins A, D, C, etc. To fix that, start eating more veggies, along with iron nutrients and amino acids.

 In case you don’t know how much fruit to eat, you might want to mix up fruit and vegetables five times a day.

 Hydrate yourself.
-Start your day with a glass of luke warm water with apple cider vinager and lemon, it keeps you alert, also excellent before your workout.
+Start your day with a glass of luke warm water with apple cider vinegar and lemon, it keeps you alert, and also excellent before your workout.
 Drink tea lemon and ginger throughout the day, perfect to keep you going.

 The big trouble with the majority of people is processed foods.
 Avoid those, because it can make your energy levels spike and drop quickly, leaving you feeling foggy and fatigued.